wirybeaver/wirybeaver.github.io/_posts/2018-10-29-interview-system-design.md

 an event redger could go back in time, distirbuted commit log

 **Fundamentals**<br>
-* distributed (horizontal scaling, auto-rebalancing)
+- distributed (horizontal scaling, auto-rebalancing)
-* redundant (creat multiple copies of events)
+- redundant (creat multiple copies of events)
-* persisted
+- persisted
-* order guaranteed
+- order guaranteed
-* multiple subscriber
+- multiple subscriber
-* pull
+- pull

 **Component**<br>
-* Producer: write data to a broker
+- Producer: write data to a broker
-* Consumer: read data from a broker
+- Consumer: read data from a broker
-* Broker: a node in the broker
+- Broker: a node in the broker
-* Cluster: a group of computers sharing workload for a common purposes.
+- Cluster: a group of computers sharing workload for a common purposes.
-* Record: key, value, timestamp.
+- Record: key, value, timestamp.
 Immutable, persisited
-* Partition: sequence of record.
+- Partition: sequence of record.
 Do partitioning by hand or based on key.
 Kafka would do something like a round-robin accross the partition if you produce a message without partitioning.
-    * Append-only
+    - Append-only
-    * Strong ordered: order is only guaranteed in a certain partition.
+    - Strong ordered: order is only guaranteed in a certain partition.
 May use timestamp to achieve total ordering across partitions within the topic.
-    * Replicated: each partition has one leader server and zero or more follewer surver.
+    - Replicated: each partition has one leader server and zero or more follewer surver.
 Replication Factor based on topic
-* Topic: logic name to which data subscribe.
+- Topic: logic name to which data subscribe.
 Composed of one or more partition.

 **Distribution**
 - Producer view: Topic could have multiple partions over servers.
 A server is a leader for some partitions and a follower for others.
 - Consumer view: each partition is consumed by exactly one consumer in the group.
 Message consumption is balanced across all consumers in a group.

 ### Zookeeper

+### Load Balancer VS Reverse Proxy
+**Commonality**<br>
+sit between clients and servers, accept requests from the former and deliver responses from the latter.

+**Difference**
+Deploying a load balancer makes sense only when you have multiple servers whereas it makes sense to deploying a reverse proxy even with just one server.
+For me, reverse proxy is more than a load balancer.

+**Load Balancer**<br>
+- load balancing
+    - pro: prevent overload on any server
+- health check
+    - pro: when servers go down, divert requests away from them to the other servers in the group.
+    - simple way: intercept error responses to regular requests
+    - flexible and sophisticated way: separate health-check request
+- session persistence (sticky session)
+    - def: send all requests from a particular client to the same server
+    - use case: online chart

+**Reverse Proxy**<br>
+- security
+- web acceleration